Matteo

 Docker, Kubernetes

-Azure, Google Cloud Platform, AWS
+Azure, Google Cloud Platform

-OpenStack, Hyper-V,
+VMWare/ESXi, Hyper-V,

 Web and Development